 Criteria JORC Code explanation

-00

-(ΩD)

-(15)

 Infini Resources Limited

+Criteria

-0 cm - 85 cm below the organic/inorganic interface.
+• Hand auger soil samples were collected in a similar manner to soil samples.
+These targeted a specific local loam layer, 0 cm $-$ 85 cm below the organic/inorganic interface.
 Members of the team were trained to identify this layer and check for its presence at a sample site.
-Samples were collected at 12.5 m - 25 m spacing where the loam layer was identified.
-Sample radiation levels were measured and recorded with an RS-125 Super Spec Handheld Gamma Ray Spectrometer.
-Soil samples and hand auger soil samples were submitted • to ALS Geochemical Laboratories' prep lab in Moncton, NB.
-Canada for analysis using the ME-MS41L and MS41L-PbIS protocols.
-Any soil samples that exceeded the limit of detection (LOD) were follow up assaved with the U-XRF15b ore grade protocol which has a 51% U LOD.
-Spectrometer traverse readings were taken using a calibrated and GPS enabled RS-125 Super-SPEC Handheld Gamma Ray Spectrometer.
-The survey mode of operation was used to collect traverse data.
-Biogeochemical samples were collected by a professional team provided by an experienced exploration contractor in Canada, on the same grid as the soil samples.
+Samples were collected at 12.5 m $-$ 25 m spacing where the loam layer was identified.
+Sample radiation levels were measured and recorded with an RS-125 Super Spec Handheld Gamma Ray Spectrometer. • Soil samples and hand auger soil samples were submitted to ALS Geochemical Laboratories' prep lab in Moncton, NB, Canada for analysis using the ME-MS41L and MS41L-PbIS protocols.
+Any soil samples that exceeded the limit of detection (LOD) were follow up assayed with the U-XRF15b ore grade protocol which has a 51% U LOD. ٠ Spectrometer traverse readings were taken using a calibrated and GPS enabled RS-125 Super-SPEC Handheld Gamma Ray Spectrometer.
+The survey mode of operation was used to collect traverse data. • Biogeochemical samples were collected by a professional team provided by an experienced exploration contractor in Canada, on the same grid as the soil samples.
 Sample sites were located with a handheld Garmin GPS unit.
 At each location, a sample of 250g was collected from 2 or more trees using pruning shears.
 Samples targeted 7 years of growth, including new growth and consisted of branches with needles included taken at 1.3 m off the ground.
 Data recorded for each sample included the number of trees sampled, the area of ground containing the trees sampled, the type of tree, ground conditions, evidence of stressed growth or soil contamination.